Fix Mac Won't Restart or Restart Not Working: Complete Guide

 • Select any apps that appear as "Not Responding" and click "Force Quit."

-• Once all unresponsive apps have been closed, try restarting your Mac again from the Apple Menu > Restart.
+• Once you have closed all unresponsive apps, try restarting your Mac again.

 Steps to Close Unresponsive Apps